Music

 The impact of the Music Curriculum at the end of Key Stage 3

 Through a variety of activities students develop their understanding and awareness of music notations, vocabulary and different genres and styles as well as developing their confidence with singing, performing, improvising, composing, appraising, and listening.
+We aim to make students resilient in their approach to musical literacy and give them the tools to tackle a wide variety of music, whether performing, composing or appraising.
 The KS3 Music curriculum develops these skills to enable further study at GCSE and A level as well as ensuring students have the skills to take part in music activities beyond the curriculum.

 How is it assessed?

-For each half term there is an assessment of the work undertaken.
+The assessment of each unit is outlined in the curriculum map above - this will largely be a combination of practical and written musical skills.
 Students are made aware of the area in which they are to be assessed and the criteria for assessment are shared with them.

 How can I help my child?